mozilla/data-docs/src/datasets/fxa_metrics/emails.md

 ## Introduction

-Users must provide an email address when they sign up for a Firefox Account.
+Users must provide an email address when they sign up for a Mozilla Account.
 Emails are sent to users to confirm authentication, alert them to new sign-ins, and to complete password resets.
 Users can also opt-in to marketing emails, however metrics for those are not covered in this article.

 Events that we track relating to email: